 Making at least the minimum payment before the cutoff time on the due date will keep your account in good standing and help you avoid late payment penalties.
-Missing your credit card payment, even by just a few minutes will result in at least a late fee.
+Missing your credit card payment, even by just a few minutes, will result in at least a late fee.

 There may be a fee for making an expedited payment over the phone but it will typically be lower than the late fee and you’ll avoid other late payment penalties.

-Having a high credit card balance updated on your credit report can raise your credit utilization and result in a lower credit score.
-Having the best possible credit score is important if you’re planning to apply for a major loan before your next account statement closing date rolls around.
+To ensure a lower credit card balance is reported to the credit bureaus in the current month, make your credit card payment before the account statement closing date.
+Having a high credit card balance updated on your credit report can raise your credit utilization and cost you credit score points.
+Having the best possible credit score is important if you’re planning to apply for a major loan, like a mortgage or car loan, before your next account statement closing date rolls around.

-Early in the billing cycle
+3. Early in the Billing Cycle

-You can send your payment even if your due date isn't for several days to have the peace of mind knowing your payment is covered.
-Make sure you go over your other bills to be sure you’re not trying to pay too much from one paycheck.
-If you’re paid weekly or bi-monthly, you may be able to postpone some credit card payments until your next paycheck.
+You can send your payment even if your payment isn't due for several days, for peace of mind knowing your payment is covered.
+Before sending your payment, review your other bills to be sure you’re not trying to pay too much from one paycheck.
+If you’re paid weekly or semi-monthly, you may be able to postpone some credit card payments until your next paycheck.

 Putting a big purchase on your credit card when you already have a balance can raise your credit utilization and hurt your credit score.
 Paying down your balance before making big purchases can keep your credit utilization from spiking and protect your credit score from a dip.